Executive Function Therapy

 for College Students

-An important part of college success is mastering the necessary executive function skills of working memory, organization, flexible thinking, motivation, impulse control, emotional control, and self-monitoring to plan, initiate, prioritize and complete tasks.
-Students not able to enhance their executive function skills may struggle with organization, managing their schedule, attending classes, breaking down and planning assignments over the course of time to meet deadlines, preparing for exams, and balancing structured and free time.
+An important part of college success is mastering the necessary executive function skills needed to plan, initiate, prioritize and complete tasks.
+Students unable to utilize their executive function skills effectively may struggle with organization, managing their schedule, breaking down and planning assignments over the course of time to meet deadlines, preparing for exams, and balancing structured and free time.
 During college, students are required to recognize their own behaviors, cognitive strengths and weaknesses, and motivation, particularly since the college environment comes with increased distractions, a broader range of demands and opportunities, and a greater degree of stress.
 When a breakdown in executive functioning occurs students may experience the impact in various facets of their academic, social, independent living, and work lives.

 The executive function skills include volition, planning, purposeful action, and effective performance.
 Therefore, college students can benefit from our Executive Function 360 Thinking Method that targets these components: